Surgeon General Urges More Americans To Carry Opioid Antidote

 On where federal funding can help

 This starts with naloxone — saving lives is one of the president's key pillars — and then using it as a bridge for treatment.
-Fifty-million dollars in funding has been allocated specifically for naloxone, and states are eligible for $2 billion dollars in block grants that they can use however they like.
+Fifty-million dollars in funding has been allocated specifically for naloxone, and states are eligible for $2 billion in block grants that they can use however they like.

 If we can spend money on prevention and more treatment options, making sure we're providing wrap-around services, I think we'll find ourselves in a good place.
 I continue to impress upon folks the importance of partnering, making sure that law enforcement is sitting down with health and education so they all put their money together on a local level.
 At the end of the day, unfortunately, there will never be enough money in the federal government to do everything that we want to do.